 3. I Corinthians 15: 57 "But thanks be to God, which giveth us the victory through our Lord Jesus Christ."

 Yes, the strategy of getting all the easy stuff done first, to feel the sense of accomplish-ment, really did not work for me.
 I found that if I do the hard thing first, the easy stuff follows.
 So, acknowledge those victories and for added joy, do the hardest first and you will rejoice through the rest.
-Hence, why I have included the 30 Minute Power Clean in the Ditch the Stress, Invite the Calm, 30 Day Victory Journey.
+Hence, why I have included the 30 Minute Power Clean in the "Become a Victory Lady" invitation.
 That 30 Minute Power Clean is tackling the one home keeping task that is bugging you the most today.
 Do it and the victory is double sweet.
 It is no longer there to bug you with guilt and you have obtained victory over that thing.

 So, grab a pencil and write down those victories.
 Place it on the fridge door so it can inspire you.
 Hem your day!
 In the morning seek His strength.
 Hem in your evening with a prayer of thanksgiving for the strength He sent you.

 Do you want to see renewed energy towards learning by your children?